carlocorradini/filmy/README.md

   $ psql -U [username] -d [name] -f backup.sql
 ```

+### Authentication

+1. Request the token using your credentials (username and password)

+2. Insert in the protected request the header

 ## SCRUM

 Scrum is an agile way to manage a project, usually software development.
 Agile software development with Scrum is often perceived as a methodology; but rather than viewing Scrum as methodology, think of it as a framework for managing a process.